codatio/codat-docs/docs/lending/features/liabilities-overview.md

 ## Supported outputs

-You can retrieve the data pulled by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or calling the **Liabilities** [endpoints of our API](/lending-api#/).
+You can retrieve the data pulled by the feature by [downloading a report in an Excel format](/lending/features/excel-download-overview) or calling the **liabilities** [endpoints of our API](/lending-api#/).

 ## Get started

-Once you have the Lending API enabled, configure your instance to work with the Liabilities feature.
+Once you have the Lending API enabled, configure your instance to work with our liabilities feature.

 #### Configure data sources